Toddlers between two and three should eat one daily cup of vegetables, while kids between four and eight should eat 1.5.

-For kids, food becomes a lot more exciting when they helped cooking or even shopping for the ingredients.
+For kids, food becomes more exciting when they help cook or even shop for the ingredients.

 Show them pieces like this article by The Lunch Mob and let them choose the recipe that looks best to them.

-And of course, let them get their hands dirty – this will make the food feel like their own creation and they’ll be way more willing to at least try it.
+And of course, let them get their hands dirty – this will make the food feel like their own creation, and they’ll be way more willing to try it at least.